andyuk/goodbadagency/README.md

-#goodbadagnency.[not decided yet]
+#goodbadagenncy.[not decided yet]

 ## User stories
 ###as a user of the site, I want to
-+ login
+1 login
-+ logout
+2 logout
-+ add a positive remark about an agency
+3 add a positive remark about an agency
-+ add a negative remark about an agency
+4 add a negative remark about an agency
-+ vote UP on a remark
+5 vote UP on a remark
-+ votedown on a remark
+6 votedown on a remark